var-un-m/eval-data-viewer/README.md

 Install tkinter for your OS (see OS-Specific Setup above)

 ### Video won't play
+- Mostly needs a few seconds for the video to download
 - Check your internet connection
 - Verify the video URL is accessible
-- Some videos may have expired or restricted URLs
+- Some videos may have expired or restricted URLs (very unlikely)

 ### Application freezes during download
 - Large videos may take time to download
-- Status label shows "Downloading video..." during this process
 - Wait for download to complete

-## License

-This project is provided as-is for dataset creation and video review purposes.

 ## Requirements